-Carom billiards, refers to games played on tables without pockets, typically 10 feet in length, including balk line and straight rail, cushion caroms, three-cushion billiards, artistic billiards and four-ball.
+Carom refers to games played on tables without pockets, typically 10 feet in length including balk line and straight rail, cushion caroms, three-cushion billiards, artistic billiards and four-ball.

-Pool, covers numerous pocket billiards games generally played on six-pocket tables of 7, 8, or 9-foot length, including among others eight-ball (the world's most widely played cue sport), nine-ball (the dominant professional game), ten-ball, straight pool, one-pocket, and bank pool.
+Pool covers numerous pocket billiards games generally played on six-pocket tables of 7, 8, or 9-foot length, including among others eight-ball, nine-ball, ten ball, straight pool, one-pocket, and bank pool.

-Snooker and English billiards include games played on a billiards table with six pockets called a snooker tables.
-A separate culture and terminology from other cue sports characterize their play.
+Snooker and English billiards include games played on a billiards table with six pockets called snooker tables.
+A separate culture and terminology from other cue sports characterise their play.

 - A "Billiards" category encompassing pool, snooker and carom was featured in the 2005 World Games and in the 2006 Asian Games.